Symptoms of Cardiomyopathy

 - Failure to thrive

-In older children, often the first symptoms are being short of breath when active and feeling more tired than normal.
+In older children, the first symptoms are often shortness of breath when active and feeling more tired than normal.
 Some children develop arrhythmia or palpitations.
 Other possible symptoms include fainting and chest pain.

 If your child has an infection that causes cardiomyopathy, you may first notice symptoms of the infection.
-Your child may have a fever or chills or feel weak or achy.
+These symptoms can include fever or chills or feeling weak or achy.

-As the heart gets weaker, other symptoms of congestive heart failure may develop, like edema, or swelling in the legs or abdomen.
+As the heart gets weaker, other symptoms of congestive heart failure may develop, such as difficulty breathing, poor appetite with nausea or vomiting, or edema.

 To diagnose this condition, your doctor will examine your child and use a stethoscope to listen to their heart.